jermzblake/do-it/README.md

 - **Real-time Updates** - Instant UI updates powered by optimistic mutations and smart caching
 - **Search & Filter** - Quickly find tasks using search functionality and filter by priority
 - **Kanban-Style Dashboard** - Visual task organization with status columns for desktop view
+- **Today Tasks View** - Visual task organization for tasks to be started by or due today
 - **Mobile-Optimized Views** - Dedicated mobile layouts with expandable status sections and swipe-friendly interactions
 - **Inline Editing** - Edit task names directly from cards for quick updates